Tradition and Innovation in the Cuisine in restaurant ANDRe by Chef Tokev, Sofia

 ….
 Another very intriguing dish was – cabbage sarma, stuffed with turbot.
 Also very good and unconventional, I was challenged to prepare one by myself, but with a leaf of sauerkraut.
 I’m looking forward to have my sauerkraut ready, then I’ll give this idea a try!

-I state with full responsibility that whatever you order in ANDRe, everything is terribly interesting and delicious!
+I state with full responsibility that whatever you order in restaurant ANDRe, everything is terribly interesting and delicious!

 Did I tell that Keiserschmarrn was our favorite? 😊 Ok, just to remind!